|Nutrition Facts (per serving)|

-The apple martini (or appletini) is a sweet, delicious cocktail that's fun to mix up and share with friends.
-Whether you're looking for a sweet and sour, electric green drink, or one with an authentic apple flavor, there's an apple martini recipe to fit your taste.
+The apple martini, also known as an appletini, is a sweet and delicious cocktail with a vodka base.
+Many variations on the apple martini exist.
+Whether you're looking for a sweet-and-sour electric green cocktail or one with a true apple flavor, there's an apple martini recipe to fit your taste.
 Our quick and straightforward recipe comes together in minutes and requires just four easy-to-find ingredients.

 Appletinis are among the most popular fruit martinis in the modern bar.
-The recipes most often use vodka and are quite diverse.
-The fruit flavor may come from an apple liqueur or brandy, and some recipes use apple cider or juice instead.
+Recipes most often use vodka but are quite diverse depending on different approaches.
+The fruit flavor may come from an apple liqueur or brandy, while some recipes use apple cider or juice instead.
 Some add green melon Midori, while others choose orange-flavored Cointreau, but the truth is there's nothing like a tart and refreshing apple-forward apple martini.

 Sour apple martinis use green apple schnapps and are a favorite for many drinkers.
 If you're looking for the greenest color in your appletini, this is an ideal recipe.
-Since this particular flavor of schnapps can be quite sweet, a touch of lemon juice adds balance.
+Since this particular flavor of schnapps can be quite sweet, a touch of lemon juice adds the perfect balance.